Visillect/MetaImageMark/README.md

 1. Image processing code optimization.
 2. Performance comparison of various image processing libraries.
-3. Investigation of the dependence of the speed of operations depending on the compilation parameters.
+3. Investigation of the dependence of the speed of operations depending on the compilation parameters and/or hardware.
-4. Investigation of the dependence of the speed of operations depending on the hardware.

 MetaImageMark has been successfully used to identify weaknesses of MinImg image processing library and its further optimization.

-## Running benchmarks
+## Installation

 ## Supported Libraries